david-beauchesne/ThesePhD/chapitre4/chap4.md

 \begin{figure}[H]
 \centering
-\includegraphics[width=0.9\columnwidth]{./figures/ch4-kernel.png}
+\includegraphics[width=0.9\columnwidth]{./figures/ch4-kernel.jpg}
 \caption{Simplified 2-driver example of driver co-occurrence between hypoxia and demersal destructive fisheries in the St. Lawrence.
-An index of hypoxia (**A**) was created using bottom-water dissolved oxygen between 2013 and 2017 (Blais et al. 2019).
-Demersal destructive fisheries (*i.e.*, trawl and dredges) (**B**) intensity was evaluated from fisheries catch data collected between 2010 and 2015 used to measure annual area weighted total biomass (kg) in 1 $km^2$ grid cells (DFO, 2016b).
+An index of hypoxia (\textbf{A}) was created using bottom-water dissolved oxygen between 2013 and 2017 \citet{blais2019}.
+Demersal destructive fisheries (\textit{i.e.}, trawl and dredges) (\textbf{B}) intensity was evaluated from fisheries catch data collected between 2010 and 2015 used to measure annual area weighted total biomass (kg) in 1 $km^2$ grid cells \citet{dfo2016}.
 See Supplementary Materials for more information on specific methodologies.
-Relative hypoxic stress and demersal destructive fisheries intensity was summed (**C**) to visualize their combined spatial distribution and intensity.
-Finally, individual density and the co-intensity of hypoxia and demersal destructive fisheries was investigated with a two-dimensional kernel analysis (**D**).}
+Relative hypoxic stress and demersal destructive fisheries intensity was summed (\textbf{C}) to visualize their combined spatial distribution and intensity.
+Finally, individual density and the co-intensity of hypoxia and demersal destructive fisheries was investigated with a two-dimensional kernel analysis (\textbf{D}).}
 \label{ch4-kernel}
 \end{figure}

 \begin{figure}[H]
 \centering
-\includegraphics[width=0.9\columnwidth]{./figures/ch4-footprint.png}
+\includegraphics[width=0.9\columnwidth]{./figures/ch4-footprint.jpg}
 \caption{Distribution of cumulative exposure in the St. Lawrence System.}
 \label{ch4-footprint}
 \end{figure}